 Once we have a presentation, it is easy to abelianise the group.
 The abelianised group has four generators $\xx,\xxx,\yy,\yyy$, and observe that the relations (1)-(4) abelianise trivially.
 Hence the quotient abelian group has two relations, namely

-changing to additive notation for the abelian group.
-From the first relation we can eliminate the generator $\xx$, and we can also consider the element $\bar z=\xxx-\yyy$, and the abelianisation can be considered as generated by $\xxx,\yy,\bar z$ with the relation $2\bar z=0$.
-The abelianisation is hence isomorphic to $\zz^2\oplus\zz_2$.
+where we have changed to additive notation for the abelian group.
+Using the first relation we can eliminate the generator $\xx$.
+Defining $\bar z=\xxx-\yyy$, the abelianisation can be generated by $\xxx,\yy,\bar z$ subject to the relation $2\bar z=0$.
+The abelianisation is therefore isomorphic to $\zz^2\oplus\zz_2$.

-The commutator subgroup, i.e. the kernel of the abelianisation map, can also be completely understood.
-Looking at the generators $\xxx$ and $\yy$, we see that they represent the slopes at 0 and at 1, in a much similar way as it is done for Thompson's group $F$.
-The map from $\ft$ to $\zz^2$ given by the two components of the abelianisation map generated by $\xxx$ and $\yy$ coincides (up to a change of basis in $\zz^2$) with the map that sends every element to the two slopes at 0 and 1.
-The situation is quite similar to that of $F$.
+The commutator subgroup, that is the kernel of the abelianisation map, can also be completely understood.
+Looking at the generators $\xxx$ and $\yy$, we see that they represent the slopes at 0 and at 1, in the same way as holds for Thompson's group $F$.
+The map from $\ft$ to $\zz^2$ given by the two components of the abelianisation map generated by $\xxx$ and $\yy$ coincides (up to a change of basis in $\zz^2$) with the map that sends every element to the slopes at 0 and 1.

-\begin{defn} We say that an element $f\in\ft$ has \emph{support bounded away from 0 and 1,} or just \emph{bounded support} for short, if there exists $\varepsilon>0$ such that $f$ is the identity in the intervals $[0,\varepsilon]$ and $[1-\varepsilon,1]$.
+\begin{defn} We say that an element $f\in\ft$ has \emph{support bounded away from 0 and 1,} or simply \emph{bounded support}, if there exists $\varepsilon>0$ such that $f$ is the identity in the intervals $[0,\varepsilon]$ and $[1-\varepsilon,1]$.
 We will denote the subgroup of elements with bounded support by $\ft^c$. \end{defn}

 Observe then that the commutator subgroup is contained in $\ft^c$.
-But the $\zz_2$ component means that it is not equal to it.
-To describe it clearly, let $z=x_1y_1^{-1}$, and observe that $z$ maps to the $\bar z$ mentioned above by the abelianisation map.
+However, from the $\zz_2$ component we see that it is not equal to it.
+To describe it clearly, let $z=x_1y_1^{-1}$, and observe that $z$ maps to $\bar z$ under the abelianisation map.

-\begin{prop} The commutator subgroup for $\ft$ is formed exactly by those elements in $\ft^c$ such that the total exponents in $x_1$ and $y_1$ are both even.
-Equivalently, they are the elements in $\ft^c$ which have even exponent for $z$, i.e., which abelianise to zero on the $\zz_2$ component. \end{prop}
+\begin{prop} The commutator subgroup of $\ft$ is formed exactly by those elements in $\ft^c$ such that the total exponents in $x_1$ and $y_1$ are both even.
+Equivalently, they are the elements in $\ft^c$ which have even exponent for $z$, that is, which abelianise to zero on the $\zz_2$ component. \end{prop}